 Heinz Maier-Leibnitz Prize

-The Heinz Maier-Leibnitz Prize, named after the physicist and former president of the DFG, is a distinction for young researchers and provides further incentive for excellent achievements in their research work.
+The Heinz Maier-Leibnitz Prize, named after the physicist and former president of the DFG, is a distinction for early career researchers and provides further incentive for excellent achievements in their research work.

 Type of Prize

-The prize is awarded to young researchers as a distinction for outstanding achievement.
-It is intended to assist young researchers in furthering their scientific careers.
+Since 1977 the prize is awarded by the DFG to early career researchers as a distinction for outstanding achievement.
+It is intended to assist in furthering their scientific careers.
 The prize is not to be seen simply as a distinction of the thesis alone.
 Rather, prizewinners will have already established an independent scientific career since having gained their doctorates.

 Number and Value of Awards